Home Library Translate

 To avoid those common errors, you should take pains to accurately describe your samples, and you should be extremely cautious about drawing conclusions that are not supported by the data.

-It would be of great help to your proposals to make accurate pictorial and numerical representations of your data a top priority.
+It would be of great help to your grant proposals to make accurate pictorial and numerical representations of your data a top priority.

 The best approach to win the confidence of reviewers and construct more compelling arguments in your proposal, is to use numbers clearly, accurately … and with a strong sense of caution.